abaksy/golang-mini-compiler/README.md

 # golang-mini-compiler
-A mini-compiler for Golang implemented using Python Lex and YACC (PLY) that handles the switch and while loop constructs
+A compiler front-end for Golang implemented using Python Lex and YACC (PLY) that handles the switch and loop constructs of Golang

+Optimizations implemented:
+* Constant folding and constant propagation
+* Packing temporaries (removing all unnecesary temp variables from TAC)
+* Dead code elimination (Naive approach using leaders/basic blocks in TAC and building a basic CFG)

 Command to run till IC Optimization Step: